ButterFly (Barbra Streisand album)

 ButterFly is the sixteenth studio album by American singer Barbra Streisand.
 Released on October 1, 1974, by Columbia Records, it marked Streisand's first album of entirely new material in over three years.
 Primarily a contemporary pop record recorded throughout 1974, it also incorporates music from the reggae and R&B genres.
 All of the tracks on ButterFly are cover songs produced by Streisand's then-boyfriend Jon Peters, originating from artists like Bob Marley, David Bowie, Evie Sands, and Graham Nash.

 The album received mixed reviews from music critics who questioned whether or not Peters' experience in the music industry was enough for him to produce an entire album.
 However, Tom Scott's involvement with the album was praised, particularly his position as an arranger.
 Commercially, the album peaked in the lower positions of Australia, Canada, and the United States.
 It would later be certified gold by the Recording Industry Association of America for physical shipments exceeding 500,000 copies.
 "Guava Jelly" and "Jubilation" were released as the album's two singles in December 1974 and April 1975, respectively.

-The 8-track cartridge and cassette tape versions used a different cover photo from the LP's fly on a stick of butter; the alternate cover shows an illustration of Streisand's face and hair surrounded by colorful butterflies.
+The 8-track cartridge and cassette tape versions, as well as some international vinyl versions, swapped the front and back artwork and instead displays an illustration of Streisand's face and hair surrounded by colorful butterflies rather than the original LP's image of a fly on a stick of butter.